 - Ask your partner for help.
 If your partner or spouse is available at night, consider enlisting their help.
 Maybe your partner could give you a shoulder massage at bedtime, to help you relax.
 My husband used to scratch my back while I was trying to fall asleep, and that helped a lot.
 Or maybe your partner could agree to be the “on call” person at night, and listen for the baby, so that you can tune out and sleep (provided, that is, that you can trust your partner to actually wake up to the sound of the baby crying!)
 Even asking your partner to stay awake with you for awhile can help you feel less alone and anxious.

 - Look for herbal, natural remedies.
-Certain essential oils such as lavender and jasmine, have been proven to help people sleep longer.
+Certain essential oils such as lavender and jasmine, are proven to help people sleep longer.
 Certain foods can also promote sleep, like cherries, honey, and chamomile tea.
-Vitamin and mineral supplements can help, too — magnesium and iron are two minerals known to help promote better sleep.
+Vitamin and mineral supplements can help, too.
+Magnesium and iron are two minerals known to help promote better sleep.

 - Try non-habit forming sleeping aids.
 Gentle, non-addictive sleep aids like Nytol™ or Simply Sleep™ are some options to help you overcome postnatal insomnia.
-These sleep aids are available without a prescription and can be taken for as long as you feel you need them.
+These sleep aids are available without a prescription.
+They can be taken for as long as you feel you need them.
 Be aware, however, that the active ingredient in these sleep aids is diphenhydramine, which is also the antihistamine ingredient in Benadryl™.
-Diphenhydramine may dry up breast milk in some women, so nursing mothers will want to use caution when taking it.
+Diphenhydramine may dry up breast milk in some women.
+Nursing mothers will want to use caution when taking it.

 Don’t Hesitate to See a Healthcare Provider About Your Postnatal Insomnia

-Lastly (but certainly not least!), consider seeing a healthcare professional about your insomnia.
-In fact, if your insomnia is severe, or if it’s coupled with symptoms of postpartum depression (like mood swings, overwhelming sadness, extreme irritability, or extreme anxiety), you should probably skip the recommendations above and see a doctor right away.
-Postnatal insomnia is a minor problem for some women, but it can be a major problem for others.
+Last (but certainly not least!), consider seeing a healthcare professional about your insomnia.
+In fact, if your insomnia is severe, or if it’s coupled with symptoms of postpartum depression (like mood swings, overwhelming sadness, extreme irritability, or extreme anxiety), skip the recommendations above and see a doctor right away.
+Postnatal insomnia is a minor problem for some women, but it is a major problem for others.